aamersadiq/aamersadiq.github.io/_posts/2023-03-03-Services - Backward compatibility.markdown

 ---
 title:  "Services - Backward compatibility"
-date:   2022-06-28 9:15:43
+date:   2023-03-03 9:15:43
 categories: [services]
 tags: [services]
 ---
 <h3>Introduction</h3>
 <p>
-This page outlines how to develop REST API services to keep it backward compatible with the older version.
+This article explains how to design REST API services that maintain backward compatibility.
 An API is backward compatible between releases if the clients are able to work with a new version of the API seamlessly.
 It allows clients to continue using the existing REST API and migrate their applications to the newer API version when they are ready.
 </p>

 <h3>Versioning</h3>
 <p>
 Versioning an API allows us to support different functionality for the same resource.